Schuylerville, New York: Historic sites

 The Schuyler House, the Bullard Block, Old Saratoga Reformed Church, and St. Stephen's Episcopal Church are listed on the National Register of Historic Places.
 The Marshall House is listed as a significant Revolutionary War historic site and is the sole surviving building from the time of the Battles of Saratoga.
+Situated next to the towering Saratoga Monument, the Prospect Hill Cemetery opened in 1865.

 The Marshall House lies one mile north of the village center on US Highway 4 and NY Highway 32.
 It was made famous by the publication of Baroness Frederika Riedesel's Letters and Journals relating to the War of the American Revolution and the Capture of the German Troops at Saratoga.

-This house was built in 1770-1773.
+This house was built in 1770–1773.
 During the closing days of the Battles of Saratoga, Baroness Riedesel with her three infant daughters sheltered there, together with the wives of British army officers and wounded personnel.
 Her account of the travails of those around her, her keen insight into the personalities of the principal officers of both the British and American armies, and her devotion to her husband in peril have led some commentators to name her as the first woman war correspondent.

 The Marshall House was bombarded by the Americans, who assumed it to be an enemy headquarters.
 Within are conserved cannonballs and other reminders of the ordeal suffered by those who took refuge there.
 The stone cellar, made famous by the baroness, is largely unchanged.
 The Marshall House is the sole remaining witness building to the Battles of Saratoga.
 The owners welcome visitors by appointment.